18F/data-federation-project/DataFederationFramework.md

 We took notes directly in a public github issue, and submitted it upon completion of the interview, sending it to the participants for review.
 You can view those raw notes [here](https://github.com/18F/data-federation-report/issues?utf8=%E2%9C%93&q=is%3Aissue+interview)

+We have also compiled a [summary of all projects interviewed](summary.csv).

-## Our Takeaway: The Data Federation Framework
+## The Data Federation Maturity Model

 Successful execution of a federated data effort is largely a question of incentives and resources.
 Developing, and complying with, a new standard for data submission takes considerable time, effort, and expertise, and will only be possible to sustain with a large number of motivated individuals who have both the ability and the capacity to execute on a long term vision.
 However, it is difficult, and unwise, to immediately allocate vast resources to a new federated data effort- the effort may be easier than anticipated, or harder, or impossible, for a variety of reasons.
 We have observed that the most successful of these efforts simultaneously and iteratively develop the maturity of the effort along four axes: Community, Specification, Application, and Mandate.
 If done properly, these four dimensions work in concert to create a virtuous cycle of more participation, enthusiasm, and resources allocated to the project over time.